 Wherever possible, please tell the receptionist what the appointment is for, so that she can allocate sufficient time for you.
 Is a doctor’s appointment necessary?
 Could a nurse or pharmacist help you?
 Would you be happy to receive advice over the telephone?

-We are experiencing an intolerable number of non-attendances at the practice in excess of 100 appointments a month.
+We are experiencing an intolerable number of non-attendances at the practice.
 This is a waste of an appointment which another patient could have had.
 It is also resulting in undue delays in seeing doctors and nurses.
 In conjunction with the Patient Representation Group we have agreed to implement a strict policy of reviewing a patient’s registration at the practice if he/she does not attend for an appointment on two occasions.
 If you are unable to attend you must cancel your appointment well in time to allow another patient to use the appointment.